camunda/camunda-docs-manual/content/webapps/welcome/index.md

     pre: "Entry point web application with user profile"
 ---

-The Welcome application is the default shown application.
-It presents links to the applications the user has access to.
+The Welcome application presents links to the applications the user has access to.
-It features a user profile in which the user can change its name, email address and password.
+It features a user profile in which the user can change his name, email address and password.
-The application also can have [configurable custom links]({{< relref "webapps/welcome/configuration.md" >}}) (for intranet or useful resources).
+The application can also have [configurable custom links]({{< relref "webapps/welcome/configuration.md" >}}), for example for intranet or other useful resources.

 {{< img src="img/welcome-start-page-view.png" title="Welcome application" >}}